chaosparrot/talon_hud/README.md

 These are ideas that I want to implement in no specific order and with no specific timeline in mind.

-- An overlay widget that shows off different interesting regions of the screen
+X An overlay widget that shows off different interesting regions of the screen
 - An image panel with a header and a close icon which displays image content
 - Splitting out topics from text boxes into separate text boxes
 - "Voice auto complete" content, which automatically opens documentation when a certain keyword is said, to help in the learning process.